 We know they’re a big company and growing.
 Now let’s discuss what they offer in the way of home loans.

 Their main focus appears to be VA loan lending.
-In the first quarter of 2017, they were actually the top VA loan lender in the nation with $2.7 billion in volume during those three months alone.
+As noted, they are the top VA loan lender in the nation after funding $72 billion last year.

 They managed this thanks to mortgage refinancing, which accounted for 75% of their VA loans originated during that quarter.